gorolykmaxim/Serio/README.md

 build directory.

 ### Windows
-In order to make video playback work:
-- build Serio target
-- execute install-codecs.bat inside <cmake-build-directory>/serio-qt as administrator (you can revert this action by executing uninstall-codecs.bat as administrator in the same directory)

 In order to build a release version you would need:
 - NSIS installed
 - NSIS_PATH env variable should be set pointing to the NSIS's installation folder